read below to learn more

 Thomas L. Atkins, MD

-Dr. Atkins grew up in Ann Arbor, and is a graduate of the University of Michigan Medical School.
+Dr. Atkins grew up in Ann Arbor, and graduated from University of Michigan Medical School in 1996.
 He did a pediatrics residency at the UCSF Benioff Children’s Hospital in Oakland, CA. He worked for a decade as a board certified pediatrician, his work included primary care for all children, and specialty care for adolescents.
 He also lead the establishment of several innovative teen clinics.
 Following his interests, and recognizing the large need for more Child and Adolescent Psychiatrists, Dr. Atkins decided to pursue further training.
 In June of 2013 he completed a residency in adult psychiatry, and a fellowship in child and adolescent psychiatry at the University of Michigan.
 Dr. Atkins served as chief resident during the last year of his fellowship program, and is continuing his affiliation with the University of Michigan as an adjunct faculty member.

-Dr. Atkins is currently accepting new clients.
-Request an appointment with Dr. Atkins.
+Dr. Atkins is currently not accepting new clients.
+You can be placed on a short waitlist for an appointment with Dr. Atkins via our online request form.
 Dr. Atkins's practice is fee-for-service.

 Established clients may contact Dr. Atkins at (734) 224-3822 x 101 or at firstname.lastname@example.org.
 Please keep in mind that email is not HIPAA compliant.